6512197/System_design_Questions/README.md

 # Fun part

 Interviewer :
 DNS ?
 CP or AP
+PostgreSQL with synchronous replication
+CP or AP?